OpenNFT/OpenNFT/README.md

 (OpenNFT_venv)$ pip install git+https://github.com/OpenNFT/OpenNFT.git -v
 ```

-Also you can install OpenNFT from you working directory:
+Also you can install OpenNFT from your working directory:

 ```
 (OpenNFT_venv)$ pip install /path/to/you/working/dir/